 All Didasko courses consist of a number of mini-lectures in video format, each followed by exercises intended to cement knowledge and develop insight.
 This approach is rooted in rigorous academic research into adult online learning.
 Video lengths are between 8 and 12 minutes.
-Each video is followed by exercises such as a simple quiz, reflection questions, and an online discussion forum.
+Each mini-lecture is followed by exercises such as a simple quiz, reflection questions, class discussion guides, and an online discussion forum.
 You can watch any video as many times as you like.
 Someone made this comment: